The first question a CEO or Founder needs to answer convincingly is:

 How am I going to acquire my customers?

-Marketing frameworks can help you understand what type of approach you need to develop in order to create a product which is both exciting and useful for your audience.
+Marketing frameworks can help you understand what type of approach you need to adopt in order to create a product which is both exciting and useful for your audience.

 Jobs to Be Done Theory provides a fresh and compelling new perspective on how companies should think about their products and services.
 This theory was pre-empted by Peter Drucker who famously said: “The customer rarely buys what the company thinks it is selling him“.